mortezaPRK/Adonis-Extra-Trait/README.md

      };
      ```

-     now, package will automatically register command in Redis.
+     now, provider will automatically register command in Redis.

-   * If you use Redis provider from Adonis and now what you are doing:
+   * If you use Redis provider from Adonis and know what you are doing:

      with a config file like following:
      ```js